fastforwardlabs/mdffreport12/src/02-background.md

 As mentioned in the previous section, in anomaly detection applications it is expected that the distribution between the normal and abnormal class(es) may be highly skewed.
 This is commonly referred to as the _class imbalance problem_.
-A model that learns from such skewed data may not be robust: it may be accurate when classifying examples within the normal class, but perform poorly when classifying anomalous examples.
+A model that learns from such skewed data may not be robust; it may be accurate when classifying examples within the normal class, but perform poorly when classifying anomalous examples.